 Once You have Passed the PMP Exam …

-- Your 3-year PMP® re-certification cycle begins immediately (from the date of passing the PMP Exam, not from the date of getting the PMP Certificate) and you can earn PDU from this very moment on (any project management activities before this moment cannot be used to claim PDU).
+- Your 3-year PMP re-certification cycle begins immediately (from the date of passing the PMP Exam, not from the date of getting the PMP Certificate) and you can earn PDU from this very moment on (any project management activities before this moment cannot be used to claim PDU).

-If you like, you can request a PMP® lapel pin free of charge on the PMI marketplace.
+If you like, you can request a PMP lapel pin free of charge on the PMI marketplace.
 (The label pin will arrive in a separate package from the PMP certificate package)sorry, PMI has discontinued this souvenir….

 - a congratulatory letter

 - information on how to maintain the PMP credential (i.e. PDU requirements)

 Don’t forget to celebrate your hard earned victory.
 You deserve a party!

 From this moment, you will need to accumulate at least 60 PDU for your PMP re-certification.
 Don’t worry, you will have 3 years to complete this task.
 That means you just need to set aside 20 hours to earn PDUs (much easier than studying for the PMP Exam).

 - My Exam Prep Tips and Free Resources (I got 4P and 1 MP)

 - How to Get 35 Contact Hours Fast and Easy?

 - Over 1000+ FREE Quality Mock Exam / Practice Questions